 Instructions

-- Pour the preparation into the pie tin, over the caramel.
-Place the tin inside a large frying pan, bring on the oven rack, and carefully add hot water.
+- Pour the preparation into the pie tin over the caramel.
+Place the tin inside a large frying pan, bring it to the oven rack, and carefully add warm water.
 The water level should reach about halfway up the flan tin.
-Bake the flan for 30 to 35 minutes minutes.
+Bake the flan for 50-60 minutes.

-- Remove the pan from the oven and set it aside to cool at room temperature in the water bath.
+- Using oven mitts, remove the pan from the oven and set it aside to cool at room temperature in the water bath.
 Then remove the flan pan.

 Notes

 - Make sure your pie pan is ready to pour the caramel in.
-Once the caramel gets a golden color, pour it right away until it hardens.
+Once the caramel gets golden, pour it right away until it hardens.

-- While cooking the caramel, either stir it constantly or rotate the pan on top of the stove without the use of any spoon.
-It is very important to catch the right color of ready caramel!
+- While cooking the caramel, stir it constantly or rotate the pan on top of the stove without using any spoon.
+It is essential to catch the right color of ready caramel!

 - Tilt the pan in every direction to get a nice coating of caramel in the pan.
 Then let it harden.

-- Keep the flan ( still in the pan) in the fridge until ready to serve.
+- Keep the flan (still in the pan) in the fridge until ready to serve.
+Before serving, bring it to the oven at 355°F (180°)C for a few minutes to liquefy the caramel.
+Then flip it over and serve.

 Nutrition